 Block mode means that calls* or texts from the contacts or numbers listed will be blocked.
 All other calls or texts will be allowed.

-*IMPORTANT: To block SMS messages based on the Call Block settings, it is necessary to enable the MMG Messaging app function and for your child to use that part of the MMGuardian app for SMS and MMS messages.
-If the MMG Messaging app is not enabled, then SMS text messages will not actually be blocked and instead a ‘prohibited SMS’ alert is sent.
+To block SMS and MMS messages it is necessary to set the MMG Parental Control app to be the default messaging app for the phone, and for your child to use the MMG Messaging part of the MMGuardian app for SMS and MMS messages.

 Text Monitor allows you to specify words that, if contained in SMS texts sent to or from your child’s phone, you will want to know about.
 If such a word appears in a message, an alert will be sent*.

 Simply add words of concern to create a personalised list of words.